 - Clippings should be returned to the site during the mowing process unless the presence of grass clippings will have a detrimental impact on play.
 Cases when clippings should be removed include times when the amount of clippings is so large that it could smother the underlying grass or on golf greens where clippings might affect ball roll. - Collected clippings should be disposed of properly to prevent undesirable odors near play areas and to prevent fire hazards that can occur when clippings accumulate.
-Clippings should not be disposed of in areas where runoff or leaching of nutrients could impact surface and subsurface water. - Consider composting clippings or dispersing them evenly in natural areas where they can decompose naturally without accumulating in piles.
+Consider composting clippings or dispersing them evenly in natural areas where they can decompose naturally without accumulating in piles.